Delali-Adanuty/RoomEq/docs/index.md

 ### 3. The Illusion of the Perfect Inverse

-Coming from a traditional DSP academic background, the concept of system inversion was understood strictly through the lens of ideal transfer functions: $H_{inv} = 1/Y(s)$.
+Coming from a traditional DSP academic background, the concept of system inversion was understood strictly through the lens of ideal transfer functions:

+$$H_{inv} = \frac{1}{ Y (s)}$$

 Running that exact classroom theory into a physical audio engine and watching it violently fail — hitting acoustic nulls and blowing out the convolution engine with infinite gain — was a pivotal moment that forced a complete re-evaluation of the math.
 Kirkeby Regularization, and later the move from a flat scalar to a frequency-dependent beta array, was the fix.

 ---